khaoulaMili123/SauceDemo-Playwhright-JS/README.md

 └── playwright.config.js

-Key Components
+Key Components:

-pageObjects/: Contains locators and element definitions for different pages.
+📄 pageObjects/: Contains locators and element definitions for different pages.

-pages/: Contains actions and methods for interacting with the web elements.
+🖱️ pages/: Contains actions and methods for interacting with the web elements.

-tests/: Includes test scripts for validating the application under different scenarios.
+🧪 tests/: Includes test scripts for validating the application under different scenarios.

-ConfigUtil.js: Holds configuration details such as base URLs and other constants.
+⚙️ ConfigUtil.js: Holds configuration details such as base URLs and other constants.

-playwright.config.js: Configuration for the Playwright test runner.
+🛠️ playwright.config.js: Configuration for the Playwright test runner.

-Installation
+Installation:

-Clone the repository:
+📥 Clone the repository:

 git clone <repository_url>

-Navigate to the project directory:
+📂 Navigate to the project directory:

 cd <project_directory>

-Install dependencies:
+📦 Install dependencies:

 npm install

-Usage
+Usage:

-Run all tests:
+▶️ Run all tests:

 npx playwright test

-Run a specific test:
+🎯 Run a specific test:

 npx playwright test tests/TC01SmokeTest.test.js

-Generate an HTML report:
+📊 Generate an HTML report:

 npx playwright show-report

-Debug tests:
+🐞 Debug tests:

 npx playwright test --debug

-Writing Tests
+Writing Tests:

 Follow the examples in the tests/ directory to create new test cases.
 Ensure to: